blazium-engine/blazium-docs/tutorials/troubleshooting.rst

 configuration as well.

-After changing options in the graphics driver or third-party utilities, restart Godot to make the changes effective.
+After changing options in the graphics driver or third-party utilities, restart Blazium to make the changes effective.

 If you still wish to force sharpening or FXAA on other applications, it's recommended to do so on a per-application basis using the application profiles